Arab Money: Part 1

 This version was planned for inclusion on Ron Browz's as-yet-unreleased debut album, Etherboy, but the album was shelved.
+This video ranked at number 86 on BET's Notarized: Top 100 Videos of 2009 countdown.

 Part 2

 The second part of the remix features Ron Browz, Reek da Villian, Rick Ross, Spliff Star, N.O.R.E., and Red Café.
 The song was released on December 13, 2008.

 Part 3

 The third part of the remix features Ron Browz, Juelz Santana, Jim Jones, and Jadakiss.
 The song was released on December 21, 2008.
 This remix is the only one to not feature a music video.